-Sharon is a former president of the Los Angeles Chapter of the Federal Bar Association and a board member of Public Counsel.
-She has been recognized as a Southern California “Rising Star” and “Super Lawyer” by Los Angeles Magazine, she was recently named among the “Top 100 Women Lawyers” by the Daily Journal and recognized as one of the “Most Influential Women Lawyers” by the Los Angeles Business Journal.
+Sharon is a former president of the Los Angeles Chapter of the Federal Bar Association, a Lawyer Representative to the Ninth Circuit Judicial Conference, and a board member of Public Counsel.
+She was recently named among the “Top 100 Women Lawyers” by the Daily Journal and as one of the “Most Influential Women Lawyers” by the Los Angeles Business Journal.
+She has been recognized as a Southern California “Rising Star” and “Super Lawyer” by Los Angeles Magazine.

 As an attorney fluent in Hebrew and licensed to practice both in Israel and California, Sharon understands the unique challenges faced by Israeli companies litigating in the U.S. and is able to navigate the legal systems both in the U.S. and Israel.
 She has successfully represented Israeli companies and individuals in various types of business disputes.

 Represents an international law firm and individual attorneys in an action brought by a former client alleging malpractice and breach of fiduciary duty.
 The claim arises out of a film production and distribution venture in which the law firm is alleged to have had a conflict of interest in its representation of the plaintiff.

 Represents an international law firm in a malpractice case involving allegations that the client entered into a settlement agreement based on the firm’s alleged negligent advice.

 Represents an international law firm and an individual attorney in a malicious prosecution action.
 The claim arises out of the firm’s representation of a construction company in litigation against one of its former principals.